Sarve002/ExpenseWebApp/README.md

 ### Application Building

-1. Get the users input in categories that affect them.
+1. Present to the users their expenses that affect them.
-2. Allow the user to create expenses they want to add
+2. Allow the user to track the expenses with dates, costs, categories, and a description
 3. Create a way to tally together all of the expenses for the user to see.